oleystack/native-portal/README.md

 - 100% **Idiomatic React** and 100% Typescript
 - Tiny & Efficient
-- No centralized portals provider
+- Does not trigger unnecessary rerenderings
 - **Just works** ™

 ## Usage